paulshuker/coppafisher/docs/overview.md

 Extract images are then filtered to minimise scattering of light/de-blur (bright points will appear as cones initially, hence the name "Point Spread Function") and emphasise spots.
 A given point spread function is used to Wiener deconvolve the images.

+The point spread function is given as a .npz file under the `file_names` config section.
+The default is at `coppafish/setup/default_psf.npz`.
+Filtering is also affected by config parameters `wiener_constant` and `wiener_pad_shape` inside the `filter` config section.

 After filtering is applied, the images are saved to the notebook as `float16` compressed zarr arrays.